 12 steps to incorporating in France

-- Healy Consultants drafts a detailed France company setup engagement project plan.
-This plan will map out, week by week, France incorporation timelines, optimising transparency and setting Client expectations;
+- Healy Consultants drafts a detailed France business incorporation project plan.
+This plan will map out, week by week, France incorporation timelines, optimizing transparency and setting Client expectations;

 - Next, our Client and Healy Consultants reach an agreement regarding the optimal corporate structure, including shareholders and directors.
 Healy Consultants incorporation team performs a company name check with the French Patent and Trademark Office (INPI) and the Commercial Court Registry.
 If available, Healy Consultants registers the company name and applies for a Certificate of Uniqueness;